Nuclear-Liu/tutorials/java/Java Tutorials/collections/interfaces/QandE/questions.md

 1. At the beginning of this lesson, you learned that the core collection interfaces are organized into two distinct inheritance trees.
-  One interface in particular is not considered to be a true Collection, and therefore sits at the top of its own tree.
+  One interface in particular is not considered to be a true `Collection`, and therefore sits at the top of its own tree.
   What is the name of this interface?

-2. Each interface in the collections framework is declared with the <E> syntax, which tells you that it is generic.
+2. Each interface in the collections framework is declared with the `<E>` syntax, which tells you that it is generic.
-  When you declare a Collection instance, what is the advantage of specifying the type of objects that it will contain?
+  When you declare a `Collection` instance, what is the advantage of specifying the type of objects that it will contain?

 3. What interface represents a collection that does not allow duplicate elements?